-Our 2022 apple crop looks great!
+Our 2023 apple crop looks great!
 We will have apples available for both u-pick and purchase in our on-farm store.
-We start harvesting our early apples beginning the second week of August and end our harvest around mid-October.
+We will start harvesting our early apples beginning the first week of August and end our harvest with our fall varieties around mid-October.
 We expect to harvest approximately 12 different varieties this year.
 So, if you want to enjoy as many varieties as possible, please visit us often throughout the season.

 “Sustainably Grown” has been defined by growers and academics in a variety of ways.
 What do we mean when we say some of our apples are Sustainably Grown?
 It means that we emphasize the use of methods that sustain our crop, our environment, our workers, and our farm.
 If we can’t sustain even one of those things, then we would not be able to produce the food that people want and need.
 It’s that simple.